-During bottling: To prevent the wine oxidising in the bottle winemakers often add sulphur in the bottling process.
+During bottling: To prevent the wine oxidising in the bottle, winemakers often add sulphur during the bottling process.

 These are considered the ‘classic’ methods used by those who want to eliminate as many risks as possible in the winemaking process.